Version Control

 Overview

-Drop Instantiation removes an instantiated version of an object from the active execution environment.
+Drop Instantiation removes an instantiated object that represents a version of a Datamap.

 This action is used to retract a deployed instance that is no longer valid or needed, while maintaining the Version.